UTH

 SWCOEH Trainee

-Youngjin Kim is a first-year MPH student at UTHealth Houston School of Public Health, specializing in Industrial Hygiene.
+Youngjin Kim is a second-year MPH student at UTHealth Houston School of Public Health, specializing in Industrial Hygiene.
 Youngjin attained his B.S. in Biomedical Sciences from Texas A&M University and is now pursuing his master's degree in Environmental and Occupational Health Sciences, specializing in Industrial Hygiene.
 Youngjin is interested in the field of Industrial Hygiene because he values employee health and minimizing hazardous workplace conditions.
 Youngjin hopes to work as an Industrial Hygienist and eventually become a Certified Industrial Hygienist.

 Nhu Nguyen circle headshot.png